 Staying within the law

-Dual Norwegian/Australian nationality is not recognised in Norway.
-Australian males who are Norwegian citizens may be subject to national service obligations.
+If you are male and a Norwegian citizen, you may be subject to national service obligations.
 Travel on your Australian passport at all times.

 Take out comprehensive travel insurance before you depart to cover overseas medical costs, including medical evacuation.